What is corporate social responsibility?

 - Give back to environmental causes

-By showing that they care about improving and preserving the environment, companies can gain more support and business, and also build a solid reputation as an environmental leader.
+By showing that they care about improving and preserving the environment, companies can gain more support and business and build a solid reputation as environmental leaders.

 Ethical Labor Practices